FAIR Orlando Personal Property Search Guide

 Prepare one Orlando quote packet

-A consistent quote packet lets each Orlando or Florida candidate price the same assignment.
-It also makes it easier to decide whether local access, category depth, or a hybrid route is the safest path.
+A consistent quote packet lets each candidate price the same assignment.
+It also makes it easier to decide whether local access, category depth, or a hybrid route is safest.

 • Include city, county, neighborhood, access limits, storage or building requirements, number of rooms or items, object categories, deadline, intended use, and whether on-site inspection is required.